Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Everglades National Park

-🗺️ Distance from MIA: 1 hour and 30 minutes to Flamingo Visitor Center | Google Maps | NPS Everglades | 🐊 Glide Around on an Airboat Tour
+🗺️ Distance from MIA: 1 hour and 30 minutes to Flamingo Visitor Center | 📍 Google Maps | NPS Everglades | 🐊 Glide Around on an Airboat Tour

-Everglades National Park spans nearly 1.5 million acres of marsh, mangrove forests, tropical hammocks, remote beaches, and plenty of waterways to explore for months.
 It’s the third largest national park in the lower 48 and the top South Florida destination.
 It’s the only environment of its kind in the entire world.

 An airboat tour is a must as you skim across the shallow freshwater, over the sawgrass, and around millions of alligators.
 My two favorite visitor centers in the park are Flamingo and Shark Valley.
-Each is wildly different while offering some fun excursions like cycling and tram tours.
+Each is wildly different while offering fun excursions like cycling and tram tours.

 Fort Lauderdale

-🗺️ Distance from MIA: 35 minutes | Google Maps | Visit Fort Lauderdale | 🛥️ Ride the Water Taxi in Fort Lauderdale
+🗺️ Distance from MIA: 35 minutes | 📍 Google Maps | Visit Fort Lauderdale | 🛥️ Ride the Water Taxi in Fort Lauderdale

-And I’ll concur – after all, I lived here for years.
+I’ll concur – after all, I lived here for years.
 I loved Fort Lauderdale.
-We’d snorkel right off the city’s beautiful beaches, scuba dive amazing shipwrecks and coral reefs, hop aboard a boat for the day, explore the nightlife downtown along Las Olas Boulevard, and explore the variety of foods available from around the world.
+We’d snorkel right off the city’s beautiful beaches, scuba dive amazing shipwrecks and coral reefs, and hop aboard boats for the day.

 🌴 Want more activity in Fort Lauderdale?
 After living here for years, I narrowed down my list of what to do in Fort Lauderdale so you can explore more while you’re visiting!